Fulda station

 Fulda station (IATA: ZEE) is an important transport hub of the German railway network in the east Hessian city of Fulda.
 It is used by about 20,000 travellers each day.
 It is classified by Deutsche Bahn as a category 2 station.
 It is a stop for Intercity-Express, Intercity services and regional services.
 The original station was opened as part of the Frankfurt–Bebra railway in 1866.
 This was destroyed during the Second World War and rebuilt after the war.
 The station was adapted in the 1980s for the Hanover–Würzburg high-speed railway.

 Connecting lines

 Fulda is situated on the North-South line (Nord-Süd-Strecke) and the Hanover–Würzburg high-speed line and is an important interchange point between local and long distance traffic.
-The term 'North-South line' refers to the Bebra-Fulda line north of Fulda, Kinzig Valley Railway and Fulda-Main Railway in the south.
+The term 'North-South line' refers to the Frankfurt–Göttingen railway and the Fulda-Main Railway south of Fulda.
 The Vogelsberg Railway connects to the hills of the Vogelsberg in the west, and the Fulda–Gersfeld Railway (Rhön Railway) to Gersfeld in the Rhön Mountains in the east.